Everything you need to know about Xel-Ha Park in Mexico

 Xel-Há is located in the State of Quintana Roo in Mexico.
 Xel-Ha is 110 kilometers south of Cancun, 10 kilometers north of the Tulum archaeological site and 40 kilometers from the archaeological site Cobá.

 We used Cheap Transfer Cancun and they were great.
-We used them multiple times on our vacation to the Rivera Maya.
-The vans were new and they offered the proper car seat for our 4 year old.
-We would recommend using them.
+The vans are new and they provided the proper car seat for our 4 year old.
 Prices vary depending on distance and number of people.
 More info here.

 Is it worth it to visit Xel-Ha Park?